msofficesvn/msofficesvn/README.md

 ## Compatibility

-Because TortoiseSVN is a Windows-only software, so does MS_Office_SVN.\
+Because TortoiseSVN is a Windows-only software, so does MSOfficeSVN.\
-In other words, MS_Office_SVN is **not** compatible with Mac OS versions of Microsoft Office.
+In other words, MSOfficeSVN is **not** compatible with Mac OS versions of Microsoft Office.

 The [latest release 1.4.0](https://github.com/msofficesvn/msofficesvn/releases/tag/rel-1.4.0) is compatible:
 * Up to Microsoft Office 2019 (at least)